How to Grow Lavender Indoors

 1. Fill up the planter with dry soil from the bag, gently tamping down the top.

-2. Dump the soil into a large mixing bowl and add water until the soil is moist, but not sopping wet (about ½ Cup)
+2. Dump the soil into a large mixing bowl and add water until the soil is moist, but not sopping wet (about ½ Cup).

 3. Mix in 1 tablespoon of the Balanced Blend Plant Food.

-If you are using a regular pot instead, it should be a little bit bigger (at least 12″ / 5 gal and will need drainage holes to prevent it from being over watered.
+If you are using a regular pot instead, it should be a little bit bigger (at least 12″ / 5 gal) and will need drainage holes to prevent it from being overwatered.
 Let the top of the soil dry out between watering.

 Starting your Lavender: Seed vs Cutting vs Nursery Plant

 New Lavender plants can be started from seed, propagated from an established plant, or purchased live at many garden centers.
-We prefer to sprout from seed or propagate from a stem cutting, as it results in plants that are adapted to your growing conditions and limit the chances that you accidentally bring home pests.)
+We prefer to sprout from seed or propagate from a stem cutting, as it results in plants that are adapted to your growing conditions and limit the chances that you accidentally bring home pests.

-How to Plant Lavender seeds
+How to Plant Lavender Seeds

 Lavender grows quickly from seed.
 Plant 4 sites in a 12″ / 5 gal container.
 In larger containers, space sites 3″ apart.
-For each site press 4 seeds into the surface.
-Keep the soil warm ( 65-80°F, ideally 70°F).
+For each site, press 4 seeds into the surface.
+Keep the soil warm (65-80°F, ideally 70°F).
 Sprouts typically appear in 18 days but can be as quick as 14 days or as long as 21 days depending on your conditions.

 Propagating Lavender: How to Clone from a Stem Cutting

 If you’ve already got a Lavender plant you love (or a friend does!) you can easily “clone” it with just sharp scissors and a clean glass of water.
-First, cut a couple 6” shoots of new growth (avoid anything woody).
+First, cut a couple of 6” shoots of new growth (avoid anything woody).
 Next, remove the lower leaves, so the bottom half is just stem.
 Place in a glass of 3” of water, making sure the cut leaf spots are underwater.
 Place the glass on a bright windowsill and change the water every few days.
 In a couple of weeks, roots should emerge and you can transplant them into your container.
 While using additional rooting hormones won’t hurt, it’s not necessary with Lavender plants.

-1. Cut 6” section of new growth
+1. Cut 6” section of new growth.

-2. Remove leaves halfway and place them in the water on a sunny window sill
+2. Remove leaves halfway and place them in the water on a sunny windowsill.

 How to Transplant Lavender

-While you should take advantage of the sun (it’s free and perfect for plants) there are limited circumstances where indoor natural light is enough for Lavender plants to grow well.
-A very bright window can cut your grow light needs in half, but if you want to grow lots of Lavender, you’ll still need one.
-For an introduction to grow lights, head over to our post on grow lights for indoor gardeners.
+on grow lights for indoor gardeners.
 We’ve also got a buying guide for screw in types, but to keep things simple in this guide, we’ll just provide directions for the 24W Screw in Bulb by Sansi, which we think is a good middle-of-the-road option.

 Lavender plants need the equivalent of 6+ hours of direct sunlight [DLI of 18+ mol/m²/day] to grow their best.
 In order to provide an equivalent amount with a grow light, it needs to be pretty bright!
 The 24W Sansi bulb should be placed 6 inches away from the top of the plant.
 This will give your PPFD (the standard measure of brightness) of 500 μmol/m²/s.